• Home

 Facebooktwitterpinterest

 Julie JordanScott is a Creative Life Coach, an award-winning storyteller, actor and poet whose photos and mixed media art graces the walls of collectors across the United States.
 Her writing has appeared on the New York Times Best Sellers List, the Amazon best sellers list and on American Greetings Holiday cards (and other greeting cards).
-She currently lives in a manse in Sussex, NJ, where she is working on finishing her most recent book project, hugging trees daily and enjoys having random inspirational conversations with strangers.
+She currently lives in a manse in Sussex, NJ, where she has recently finished her most recent book project, hugging trees daily and enjoys having random inspirational conversations with strangers.

-Follow on Instagram to Watch IGTV exclusive videos, stories and posts about writing and the creative process.
+Follow on Instagram to Watch exclusive reels, videos, stories and posts about writing and the creative process.

 Let our Words Flow Writing Community: the only one missing is you!
-Join us in the Private Writing Group by clicking here.
+Join us in the Private Writing Group

 Facebooktwitterpinterest